Efficient Two Photon Generation from an Emitter in a Cavity: Theoretical Analysis

-The excitation operator commutes with the Hamiltonian ie. $[H,N]=0$, which means that the excitation is a conserved quantity for the evolution of the closed system.
-However, in an open system, the couplings to the environment cause the system to lose or gain excitations.
-Excitation gain is a process where $\langle N \rangle$ increases, due to the incoherent excitation of the system.
-De-excitation is associated with a decrease in $\langle N \rangle$, caused by dissipation in the system due to leakage of photons, spontaneous emission of the atom into free-space modes.
-At steady state, the rate of excitation balances the rate of de-excitation.
-The Left-Hand Side (LHS) of Eq \ref{Eq_eq} represents the excitation of the system, where the incoherent pump excites the emitter from the ground to the excited state.
-The terms on the Right Hand Side (RHS) represent de-excitation due to the cavity outcoupling and decay rates. $\kappa_1 \langle a^{\dagger}a \rangle$ and $\frac{\kappa_2}{2} \langle b^{\dagger}b \rangle$ represent the rates of one-photon emission (OPE) and two-photon emission (TPE) from the cavity, respectively.
-The last term $\gamma \langle \ket{e}\bra{e} \rangle$ is the decay rate of atomic excitation. \\
+The excitation operator commutes with the Hamiltonian, i.e., $[H,\hat{N}]=0$, implying that the number of excitations is a conserved quantity for the evolution of the closed system.
+However, for the open system, $d\hat{N} /dt \neq 0$, as couplings to the environment cause the system to gain or lose excitations.
+In steady state, the rate of excitation balances the rate of de-excitation, leading to $d \langle N \rangle/dt=0$.
+The left-hand side of Eq \ref{Eq_eq} represents the excitation of the system, where the incoherent pump excites the emitter from the ground to the excited state.
+The terms on the right-hand side represent de-excitation due to the cavity outcoupling and emitter decay. $\kappa_1 \langle a^{\dagger}a \rangle$ and $\frac{\kappa_2}{2} \langle b^{\dagger}b \rangle$ represent the rates of one-photon emission (OPE) and two-photon emission (TPE) from the cavity, respectively.
+The term $\gamma \langle \ket{e}\bra{e} \rangle$ is the decay rate of emitter excitation due to emission into the free space modes and non-radiative processes. \\

-This is also corroborated by the Quantum Jump Formalism\cite{MCWF,PlenioQJump,molmer1993monte,Jump_Gardiner}, which describes the system's evolution as coherent periods of evolution interspersed with random quantum jumps where the system abruptly transitions to a different state.
-The coherent evolution is governed by the Schrodinger equation with an effective non-Hermitian Hamiltonian $H_{e}$, and the random quantum jumps where the system makes abrupt transitions are determined by the collapse operators corresponding to the ones in the Lindblad Master Equation.
-The average of many such trajectories, consisting of coherent evolutions and random jumps, reproduces the results obtained from the Lindblad Master Equation.
-For our system, the $H_{e}$ is:
+This is also corroborated by the quantum jump formalism \cite{MCWF,PlenioQJump,molmer1993monte,Jump_Gardiner}, which describes the system's evolution as coherent periods of evolution interspersed with random quantum jumps where the system abruptly transitions to a different state.
+The coherent evolution is governed by the Schrodinger equation with an effective non-Hermitian Hamiltonian $H_{e}$ (Eq.\ \ref{H_eff}), and the random quantum jumps are determined by the jump operators corresponding to the ones in the Lindblad master equation.
+The average of many such trajectories, consisting of coherent evolutions and random jumps, reproduces the results obtained from the Lindblad master equation.